stablekernel/aqueduct/docs/docs/http/http_controller.md

 }
 ```

-An `HTTPController`s properties may also have `HTTPQuery` and `HTTPHeader` metadata.
+The properties of an `HTTPController`s may also have `HTTPQuery` and `HTTPHeader` metadata.
 This binds values from the request to the `HTTPController` instance itself, making them accessible from *all* responder methods.

 ```dart
 class ThingController extends HTTPController {